-However, their sharpness can diminish at different focal lengths.
-Tilt-and-shift lenses are something you need to consider as they help to eliminate perspective distortion.
-They are very expensive but give you great results.
+But their sharpness can diminish at different focal lengths.
+Tilt-and-shift lenses are something you need to consider.
+They help to eliminate perspective distortion.

-A tripod is almost a necessary item in architecture photography.
+A tripod is almost always essential in architecture photography.
 This keeps your camera still, keeps it in the same place for image fusing and gives your arms a break.

-You will even find that your images will benefit from long exposures, where a tripod is compulsory.
+Architecture images can look great with long exposures.
+Here a tripod is compulsory.
 A tripod offers you stability, and can even add to the height of the perspective.

-They can be used to get closer to the ground and some can be used alongside other accessories for seamless panorama photographs.
+They are used to get closer to the ground.
+Some are used alongside other accessories for seamless panorama photographs.

-A cable release or off-camera shutter release system is a great way to keep the mirror shake to a minimum.
+A cable release or off-camera shutter release system is great for keeping the mirror shake to a minimum.
 It also means you don’t have to hold the button yourself for extended periods of time.

 How To Capture Architecture Photography

-Architecture is great, as these structures look very different in the day as they do in the night.
+Architecture is great because the structures look very different in the day and in the night.
 Their meaning and mood changes.

 Long exposures of buildings and architecture subjects can have very powerful effects.
 You can use this technique to enhance the details in the sky and clouds, darkening the mood.